hz-b/raypyng/docs/_build/html/_sources/install_raypyng.rst.txt

 Install
 *******
-raypyng will work only if using a linux or a MacOS distribustion.
+raypyng will work only if using a Linux or a macOS distribution.

 Install RAY-UI
 --------------